TechHutTV/homelab/media/plex/README.md

 ```
 sudo systemctl stop plexmediaserver
 ```
-Stop the Plex service. `sudo systemctl plexmediaserver stop` Edit the Plex service configuration to reflext your user. `sudo systemctl edit plexmediaserver` Now add the user and group to your main user.
+Stop the Plex service. `sudo systemctl plexmediaserver stop` Edit the Plex service configuration to reflect your user. `sudo systemctl edit plexmediaserver` Now add the user and group to your main user.
 You can run the `id` command if you're unsure.
 ```
 [Service]
 User=user